 The Stages

-The Odoki Method has six stages - people engage at the stage that most suits them.
+The Odoki Method has five stages - people engage at the stage that most suits them.
 Each builds on the prior, providing building blocks that move towards an ever deeper experience of wellbeing.
 Some will want to complete all stages, others might work with just one and gain sufficient benefit for their own needs.

 1. Regulation